 Commercial Operator Licence

-If you operate a business that provides a commercial spraying service, you must hold a Commercial Operator Licence.
-This is essentially a business licence.
+If you operate a business that provides a commercial spraying service you must hold a Commercial Operator Licence.
+This includes businesses that provide:

 Exemption from Commercial Operator Licence